KIRK PLAYERS

 Picture

-Julie Dietrich Brouton is a new member of Kirk Players.
-Julie has been involved with theatre since her freshman year of high school, when her school choir director suggested that since she loved singing so much, she should audition for the spring musical.
+Julie Dietrich Brouton has been involved with theatre since her freshman year of high school, when her school choir director suggested that, since she loved singing so much, she should audition for the spring musical.
 She later earned her BA in theatre from The University of Indianapolis and has been involved in numerous community theatre performances in Indiana, Wisconsin, and Illinois.
 While she prefers acting, Julie has volunteered in just about every aspect of theatre production, both technically and administratively.
 She has co-directed several plays with her husband, Chris, and has even written a few short scripts!
-Julie's Kirk Players credit include Edith Frank in The Diary of Anne Frank, Mama Bear in Chasing Charming, and Ida Swanson in Morning's at Seven.
-She most recently appeared in the Kirk Players and Mundelein Arts Commission collaboration of Sounds and Sweet Aires and volunteered with the Kirk Players Children's Summer Workshop.
+Julie's Kirk Players credits include Edith Frank in The Diary of Anne Frank, Mama Bear in Chasing Charming, and Ida Swanson in Morning's at Seven.
+She has also appeared in the Kirk Players and Mundelein Arts Commission collaboration of Sounds and Sweet Aires and volunteered with the Kirk Players Children's Summer Workshop.

 Picture